How much do you know about the rainbow flag, the unifying symbol of pride used by the LGBTQ community?

 Hot pink was not in the commercial manufacturer's color palette, however, so it was dropped.

 When Milk was assassinated on Nov.
 27, 1978, the gay community wanted to demonstrate its strength and unity using Baker's flag.
-The turquoise stripe was eliminated to create an even number, with half the colors lining one of a parade route, and half on the other.
+The turquoise stripe was eliminated to create an even number, with half the colors lining one side of a parade route, and half on the other.

 The indigo stripe was replaced with royal blue, resulting in the iconic flag used today.